Suzanna-Linn/slua/docs/moving-lists.md

 The operator # only works with array tables, not with dictionary tables.

-To know if a dictionary table is empty is:
+To know if a dictionary table is empty:
 - <code class="language-slua">next( myTab ) == nil</code>

 ### Copying tables